Social protection statistics - net expenditure on benefits

 In general, the benefits for which relatively large proportions of expenditure are recouped through the fiscal system are those where large proportions of benefits are liable to levies and at the same time the effective taxation and social contribution rates applied to liable benefits are high.
 Although the highest effective rates in the EU-28 were applied to liable sickness/healthcare benefits (26.4 %), they were only applied to a relatively small proportion of total sickness/healthcare benefits and as a result the overall share recouped from this function was relatively low (3.2 %).
 Similarly, the effective rates applied across the EU-28 to disability, family/children and social exclusion benefits that were liable to taxes and social contributions were 15.0 %, 10.3 % and 7.3 %, leading to shares of 6.1 %, 2.0 % and 1.9 % respectively being reclaimed by governments on all such benefits.
 By contrast, the effective combined rates applied to liable old age and survivors’ benefits in the EU-28 were 15.1 % and 13.5 % and, as almost all of these benefits were liable to obligatory levies, relatively high shares of the expenditure on all such benefits were recouped by governments (13.7 % and 12.6 % respectively).

 Source data for tables and graphs

 All of the data presented in this article are from the European system of integrated social protection statistics (ESSPROS), specifically the core system and the module on net social protection benefits (restricted approach).
-These data are collected from national statistical institutes and/or ministries of social affairs in each country and are generally compiled from administrative sources, while household surveys are also used in some cases.
+These data are collected from national statistical authorities and/or ministries of social affairs in each country and are generally compiled from administrative sources, while household surveys are also used in some cases.